jake-waratahs/Flask-Boilerplate/README.rst

 Features
 *******************
-- Makes use of `virtual environments <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ transparently, so you never need to worry about source ./venv/bin/activate again or any dependency errors.
+- Makes use of `virtual environments <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ transparently, so you never need to worry about ``source ./venv/bin/activate`` or any dependency errors ever again.
-- Abstracted boilerplate utilities in flask-boilerplate-buildutils and flask-boilerplate-utils  - you can always upgrade to the latest and greatest.
+- Abstracted boilerplate utilities in `flask-boilerplate-buildutils <http://flask-boilerplate-buildutils.readthedocs.org/en/latest/>`_ and `flask-boilerplate-utils <http://flask-boilerplate-utils.readthedocs.org/en/latest/>`_  - you can always upgrade to the latest and greatest.
 - Instantly ready for deployment.
 Never mess around with gunicorn again.
 See :doc:`deployment` for more details on how to deploy using supervisor and nginx.